 How Flatbed Trailer Accidents are Similar to Other Trucking Accidents from a Legal Perspective

 Just like any other trucking accident case, there is no inherent acceptance of liability in a case stemming from an accident involving a flatbed trailer.
-The defendant in this sort of case will not, in the eyes of the law, owe the plaintiff a dime of compensation by default.
-That is not how our justice system works.
+In the eyes of the law, the defendant in this sort of case will not owe the plaintiff a dime of compensation by default.
 In Texas, a person injured in a flatbed trailer accident, or the surviving family members of someone killed, can certainly seek compensation.
 But the defendants also have the right to deny compensation, leaving the plaintiffs no choice but to have the court intervene.
 In most truck accident cases, you will have to fight very hard to obtain the restitution that you deserve.
 In order to have the best possible outcome, you will need the help of an experienced Texas flatbed truck accident lawyer.Truck Driver Background Checks Following a serious accident, people often want to know if the trucker involved has a clean record or not...Read More >

 How Flatbed Trailer Accidents Differ Legally from Other Trucking Accidents

-Flatbed trailer accidents can produce unique consequences which result in different legal ramifications than you would encounter in a conventional commercial vehicle accident.
-Generally, flatbed trailers are more likely to disperse their cargo in an accident, and the cargo itself can spill onto a roadway, causing an accident.
-Both of these scenarios can result in multiple vehicles being swept up in a single accident.
-This is where the complexity lies; when there are multiple vehicles involved in a single accident – as is the case in many accidents involving a flatbed trailer – then you not only have to compete with the trucking company, but other plaintiffs.
+Flatbed trailer accidents can produce unique consequences, which result in different legal ramifications from those you would encounter in a conventional commercial vehicle accident.
+For one thing, flatbed trailers are more likely to disperse their cargo in an accident, and the cargo itself can spill onto a roadway, causing an accident.
+This scenario can result in multiple vehicles being swept up in a single accident.
+This is where the complexity lies: when there are multiple vehicles involved in a single crash – as is the case in many accidents involving a flatbed trailer – then you as a victim may wind up having to compete with both the trucking company and other plaintiffs.

 Many devastating flatbed trailer accidents take place at night, and one of the worst types takes place when a trailer makes an illegal left turn in front of a motorcyclist.
 The kind of motorcycle accident that results from that dangerous left turn can be catastrophic.
-It may seem that it would take a “perfect storm” of sorts for this kind of accident to happen, but it actually happens more than you would expect.
+It may seem that it would take a “perfect storm” of sorts for this kind of accident to happen, but it actually happens more often than you might expect.
 We represented the family of a motorcyclist who was on his way to work, when a trailer made a sharp left turn in front of him.
-At the elevated height the man was sitting, he saw nothing but roadway as he looked across the trailer; when he the truck struck him, the impact killed the motercyclist immediately.
+Because of the elevated height at which the man was sitting, he saw nothing but roadway as he looked across the trailer.
+When the truck struck him, the impact killed the motorcyclist immediately.

 Additionally, flatbed trailers regularly haul bulky and/or over-sized cargo that cannot be transported by a conventional 18-wheeler.
-Manufactured homes, massive pipes, and blades used in huge wind turbines are a few of the kinds of over-sized cargo that tend to be hauled by flatbeds.
+Manufactured homes, massive pipes, and blades used in huge wind turbines are just a few of the kinds of over-sized cargo that tend to be hauled by flatbeds.
 As we stated earlier, there are many instances where an accident involving a flatbed trailer can be caused by the cargo itself.
 A bulldozer can come loose from a flatbed and crush a car, for example, because a strap breaks.Accidents Caused by Unsecured Loads When trucks are overloaded or carry freight without proper balance and tie-downs, accidents can happen.Read More >

 When this kind of scenario takes place, the question becomes which party was responsible for the accident?
-In many flatbed trailer accidents there can be several parties that could have either contributed to the accident (been a “proximate cause”), or there may be only one party responsible.
+In many flatbed trailer accidents, there may be several parties that could be held responsible for the accident, or there may be only one party at fault.
 It’s essential that you have the help of an attorney who can determine the exact party or parties to pursue and provide you with the best chance of obtaining the compensation you deserve.

 There are many different kinds of scenarios involving a flatbed truck, and again, there are different legal strategies associated with them.
-If a spilled-cargo accident results in several motorists being hurt, you not only need to hire an experienced attorney to help you obtain compensation, it is best to hire that attorney as soon as possible, before the scene is cleaned up and valuable evidence is lost.
+If a spilled-cargo accident results in several motorists being hurt, you need to hire an experienced attorney to help you obtain compensation, and it is best to retain that attorney as soon as possible, before the scene is cleaned up and valuable evidence is lost.

 Compensation for Flatbed Truck Accidents

 A trucking company’s insurance policy will only pay out a finite amount of money.
-If nine other people were hurt in the same accident in which you sustained your injury, in essence, you will then be competing against them for compensation.
-If, for example, the trucking company’s insurance policy is for $1 million, yet the people involved in the accident incurred $3 million in damages, you’re going to have to get to the front of the line as fast as possible.
+If nine other people were hurt in the same accident in which you sustained your injury you will then, in essence, be competing against them for compensation.
+If, for example, the trucking company is insured for $1 million, but the people involved in the accident incurred a total of $3 million in damages, you’re going to have to get to the front of the line as fast as possible.
 Otherwise, you run the risk of getting nothing for the suffering you have experienced because, quite simply, there’s no money left.
-You will have to enlist the assistance of a flatbed truck accident attorney who can perform a prompt and thorough accident investigation to determine the cause of the accident, identify the defendants in your case, and obtain the proof you will need in order to have the best possible chance of winning.
+You will have to enlist the assistance of an experienced flatbed truck accident attorney, who can perform a prompt and thorough accident investigation to determine the cause of the accident, identify any and all valid defendants in your case, and obtain the proof you will need in order to have the best possible chance of winning.

-It should not be surprising to anyone, least of all an accident victim, that the financial repercussions involved with a flatbed truck collision can be enormous.
-From financial losses like lost wages and medical bills to the physical, mental, and emotional, the sum of harms dealt to you is worth monetary compensation.
+It should not be surprising to anyone, least of all an accident victim, that the financial repercussions of a flatbed truck collision can be enormous.
+From financial losses like lost wages and medical bills to the physical, mental, and emotional damages, the sum of harms dealt to you deserves appropriate compensation.
 Compensation, also known as “damages,” is financial relief that victims can obtain from parties determined to be responsible for the negligent acts which led to their injuries.
 These recoverable losses include:

 - Medical bills: Truck accidents can instantly kill motorists, but they don’t always.
-Sometimes, individuals have to spend time in the hospital before either succumbing to their injuries or making sufficient recovery to be discharged.
+Often, individuals wind up spending significant amounts of time in the hospital before either succumbing to their injuries or making sufficient recovery to be discharged.
 These medical costs can be staggering when catastrophic truck accidents happen.

-- Pain and suffering: In our decades of representing injured victims or the families of those who have lost loved ones in trucking accidents, we have seen the emotional damage and devastation left.
-We can fight to secure you money not only for the payment for professional treatment, but also for your emotional injuries themselves.
+- Pain and suffering: In our decades of representing injured victims or the families of those who have lost loved ones in trucking accidents, we have seen the emotional damage and devastation left behind.
+We can fight to secure you money not only to pay for professional treatment, but also to compensate you for your emotional injuries themselves.

 - Funeral expenses: Funerals cost thousands of dollars and, particularly when death occurs suddenly and unexpectedly, are something many people have not prepared for ahead of time.

-- Loss of Companionship: Losing a loved one is obviously difficult, and the law supports individuals who will no longer have the love and support of the one who died.
+- Loss of Companionship: Losing a loved one is obviously difficult, and the law allows individuals to be compensated for their loss of love and support from a loved one killed in an accident.